UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use this simple formula to calculate your estimated monthly savings when comparing utility rates.

-(Price to Compare – New Supplier Rate) x Average Monthly Usage = Estimated Monthly Savings
+(Price to Compare – Competitive Supplier Rate) x Annual Usage in kWh = Estimated Annual Savings

 Infographic comparing a predictable fixed rate (apple) to a volatile variable PTC (orange).